l-rettberg/SwiftUI-Agent-Skill/swiftui-expert-skill/references/layout-best-practices.md

     }
 }

-// Good - single geometry reader or use alternatives containerRelativeFrame(.horizontal) { width, _ in
+// Good - single geometry reader or use alternatives (iOS 17+) containerRelativeFrame(.horizontal) { width, _ in
     width * 0.8
 }